 You might wonder where that palace is.
 At the age of 9, I found huge skyscrapers way cooler than old buildings, therefore Tomas' palace was a set of two skyscrapers connected with some weird bridges for added coolness.

 There's a spelling error (‘sch’ written as ‘sh’, twice) in the original Dutch text here, which is not a big deal given the fact I was only nine years old at that time.
-However, to people who know me well it could seem surprising.
+To people who know me well however, it could seem surprising.

 Note the remarkable attempt at perspective in the last panel.
 It would take quite long until I would get the hang of drawing in perspective, in fact I would only fully master it after I had mostly stopped drawing these comics.